-Madhura has over a decade of experience working as a Physical Therapist.
+Madhura has over sixteen years of experience working as a Physical Therapist.
 She is certified in Mechanical Diagnosis and Therapy, more commonly known as the McKenzie method and specializes in spinal disorders.
-She is one of the few therapists in the area, that treats the TMJ.
-She is also trained in vestibular rehabilitation which includes conditions like vertigo.
+She is one of the few therapists in Virginia that is certified in Schroth therapy for Scoliosis.

 Madhura believes in integrating different treatment techniques and creating unique treatment plans for her patients.
 She is a firm believer in patient education and strives towards getting her patients independent in maintaining their function after physical therapy treatment is over.

 She is an avid long distance runner and has a special interest in all sports related injuries.
 In her free time she likes to read and spend time with her husband, two children and dog.

 Melissa Weaver graduated from her degree in physical therapy from the Philippines and has been working as a physical therapist in outpatient Orthopedics in the US since 2014.

 She has experience working with all different patient populations including children, the elderly, sedentary office workers, athletes of various ages, post-op patients, and those dealing with neurological complaints.
 She holds a direct access certification in the state of Virginia.